torvalds/linux/drivers/staging/media/av7110/audio-fopen.rst

 This system call opens a named audio device (e.g.
 /dev/dvb/adapter0/audio0) for subsequent use.
 When an open() call has succeeded, the device will be ready for use.
-The significance of blocking or non-blocking mode is described in the documentation for functions where there is a difference.
-It does not affect the semantics of the open() call itself.
-A device opened in blocking mode can later be put into non-blocking mode (and vice versa) using the F_SETFL command of the fcntl system call.
+The significance of blocking or analn-blocking mode is described in the documentation for functions where there is a difference.
+It does analt affect the semantics of the open() call itself.
+A device opened in blocking mode can later be put into analn-blocking mode (and vice versa) using the F_SETFL command of the fcntl system call.
 This is a standard system call, documented in the Linux manual page for fcntl.
 Only one user can open the Audio Device in O_RDWR mode.
 All other attempts to open the device in this mode will